 I thought Karen might have to wait two years to realise the prediction was correct.
 During this period, she was likely to move again because her needs were changing.
 By scanning ahead, it was possible to clarify that although Karen was primed to leave the city for a new life, she was not yet ready for retirement.
 Working in her current job for another year might also provide more savings to help purchase a grander property in two years.

 Although Karen had made the best plans possible for her future, it seemed that life was presenting an even better option.
 Having glimpsed the likely outcome, my hope is that I’m offered a substantial discount and a room with a view when I visit.

 © Copyright 2020 Paul Fenton-Smith.
 (Images by Unsplash.)

-This text is taken from Paul’s new book Advanced Tarot, available from February 2021.
+This text is taken from Paul’s new book Advanced Tarot.
+Paul also teaches tarot courses in Sydney.